Zone Look-up Map

 - See IDO Subsection 6-5(G) for procedure for Site Plan – Administrative

-- See Table 5-1-2 for the usable open space that must be provided on the lot for each dwelling unit in a Mixed-use Zone District.
+- See Table 5-1-2 for the usable open space that must be provided on the lot for each dwelling unit in a Mixed-use zone district.
 Rooftop gardens, patios, and balconies would all count toward the usable open space requirement.

 - See Open Space Definitions for the definition for Usable Open Space in Section 7-1.